Signs & Symptoms of BDD

 Insight Regarding BDD Beliefs

-This mismatch between how people with BDD sees themselves and how other people see them can cause friction in relationships, because people with BDD usually don’t believe other people’s reassurance that they really do look normal.
-In addition, about two-thirds or people with BDD have ideas or delusions of reference; that is, they believe that other people take special notice of the “defective” body areas, talk about them, or make fun of them because of how they look.
+This mismatch between how people with BDD see themselves and how other people see them can cause friction in relationships, because people with BDD usually don’t believe other people’s reassurance that they really do look “normal.”
+In addition, about two-thirds of people with BDD have ideas or delusions of reference (i.e., referential thinking); that is, they believe that other people take special notice of the “defective” body areas, talk about them in a negative way, or make fun of them because of how they look.
 These beliefs result from a misinterpretation of others’ behavior.

 Many individuals with BDD report intense feelings of shame and low self-esteem.
 A deep sense of self-loathing may result in the belief that they are fundamentally inadequate, unacceptable to others, or unlovable, or that they will always be alone because of how they look.
 Emotions that are common in people with BDD include depression, anxiety, self-consciousness, guilt, frustration, anger, disgust, embarrassment, and grief.

 Increasingly, many poorly defined terms are being used to describe BDD, such as body dysmorphia, skin dysmorphia, acne dysmorphia, zoom dysmorphia, penile dysmorphia, and other types of dysmorphia.
 The problem with all of these neologisms is that they are colloquial terms that are not in DSM-5 or ICD-11 and that have no agreed-upon definition.
 It's likely that they often refer to BDD, but they may refer to normal appearance concerns – and it's often difficult to figure this out.